ekantbagri/Fake_News_Detection/README.md

 *Currently under process*

-In this project, we have used various natural language processing techniques and machine learning algorithms to classify fake news articles using sci-kit libraries from python.
+In this project, we have used various natural language processing techniques and machine learning algorithms to classify fake news articles using
+Random forest, Decision trees and various other sci-kit libraries from python.

 Dataset used

 The data source used for this project is LIAR dataset which contains 3 files with .tsv format for test, train and validation.
-Below is some description about the data files used for this project.

 LIAR: A BENCHMARK DATASET FOR FAKE NEWS DETECTION